wasab1kastike/autobattles4xfinsauna/README.md

 6. **Review events and policies** from the right panel.
 Apply policies when you have the gold, acknowledge events to clear the queue, and scan the log for a curated history of recent actions.
+7. **Break the siege** to trigger the end screen—inspect stronghold progress, harvest your rewards, and launch straight into the next NG+ run.

 ## Local Development